Deep-Learning-with-Jax/.github/profile/README.md

     - [Recording](https://uni-bonn.sciebo.de/s/H2QWgA78IIkdDJ1), [Exercise](https://github.com/Deep-Learning-with-Jax/day_09_exercise_sequence_processing)

+## Feedback
+This is the first version of this course.
+If you have feedback or ideas for improvement, [reach out](https://www.dice.uni-bonn.de/hpca/de/hpca-lab-mitarbeiter/dr-moritz-wolter).

 ## Support

 We thank the state of North Rhine-Westphalia and the Federal Ministry of Education and Research for supporting this project.